chupstee/data.sugar/README.md

     We would like to *discover the happiest places*!
 - [`The Relationship between Happiness and Health Indicators`](https://nbviewer.jupyter.org/github/chupstee/data.sugar/blob/master/00002_world_happiness/world_happiness.what.health.ipynb)
     IN SEARCH OF 🎈HAPPINESS: 🍔WHAT if HEALTH?
+    We continue our happiness challenge!
+    Today we would like to know how health makes us happy.
+    To compare health indicators with happiness score, we'll take the World Happiness Report from Kaggle, which ranks 156 countries for happiness on a 10-point scale, and use CIA data from The World Factbook.

 ## Requirements